-The article discusses the main ways of filtering drinking water at home: a filtering jug, flow filter, reverse osmosis installation.
+The article discusses the main ways of filtering drinking water at home: a filtering jug, flow filter, and reverse osmosis installation.
 Photos and technical details courtesy of Aquaphor.

 WHY IT’S ADVISABLE TO PURIFY TAP DRINKING WATER?

 In most developed countries, there are standards for drinking water supplied to residential buildings.
 However, water quality control is usually carried out at the exit from a centralized filtration system.
 And then the water goes a long way until it reaches the tap in your kitchen.
 This path runs through many kilometers of pipes, most often laid many years ago.
-Some of these pipes are iron, hence a metallic taste, rust and other oxides appear in the water.
+Some of these pipes are iron, hence a metallic taste, rust, and other oxides appear in the water.
 Copper pipelines are also found in homes – they themselves are durable, but oxidized copper is also not good for the body.

 In addition, dirt accumulates in any pipes (including modern polymer pipes).
 Where does it come from?
-In case of accidents and damage to pipes underground, the soil erodes, together with water it enters the pipe and spreads throughout the entire branched system.
+In case of accidents and damage to pipes underground, the soil erodes, and together with water it enters the pipe and spreads throughout the entire branched system.
 When repairing a damaged pipe, of course, it is replaced, but it is no longer possible to flush the entire system perfectly.
 Imagine how much sediment settles in pipes in 10 or 20 years!
 This dirt is the habitat of various bacteria and other microorganisms.
 If the water is chlorinated, this inhibits their development, but chlorine and chlorides in themselves are harmful substances.

 Even if the water in the tap meets basic hygiene standards, its appearance, smell and taste may be far from ideal.
 In particular, the calcium content may not exceed the norm, but it can leave white marks on dishes, precipitate when boiling, create scale and spoil your household electrical appliances.
 In addition, excessively hard water negatively affects the life of the body, as it causes a violation of the acid-base balance in physiological fluids.